Share this page:

 Despite coal’s growing ‘pariah’ status due to its public health and climate impacts, and not forgetting tightening European regulatory requirements, Polska Grupa Energetyczna S.A.
 (PGE), Poland’s biggest producer of electricity, is still defiantly planning an almighty splurge of new coal expansion investments in both mining and burning.
 And this also despite worsening economic headwinds blowing directly in its face, as confirmed by company results for 2018 published this week.

-PGE’s current hit list includes the development of the huge Złoczew greenfield mine, with an estimated price tag of 2.3-3.5 billion euros.
+PGE’s current hit list includes the development of the huge Złoczew greenfield mine, with an estimated price tag of EUR 2.3-3.5 billion.
 If it were to go ahead – and PGE says it intends to make an investment decision by 2020 – Złoczew would imply that PGE wants to continue operating its Bełchatów lignite power plant, the biggest source of CO2 in Europe, beyond 2030.
 Earlier this month, environmental lawyers ClientEarth launched a legal challenge against Złoczew.

 On top of this, PGE has also confirmed (in response to a question I asked during its annual shareholder meeting in June last year) that it is still pursuing another giant lignite greenfield open-pit mine – Gubin 2 – which would be costlier than Złoczew if built and would require a new lignite plant to adjoin it.

 And then there is the highly controversial, 1000 megawatt Ostrołęka C coal plant.
-PGE has announced that it has started talks with two other Polish companies ENERGA and ENEA on Ostrołęka C, which could involve the company taking a 250 million euro stake in the project.
+PGE has announced that it has started talks with two other Polish companies ENERGA and ENEA on Ostrołęka C, which could involve the company taking a EUR 250 million stake in the project.
 PGE also has the Opole and Turów coal plants currently under construction.

 Which financiers would be willing to help PGE take this coal extravaganza shopping list on?